nounder/effect-memfs/README.md

 bun install github:nounder/effect-memfs
 ```

-This package is not build to JS or deployed to NPM.
+This package is not build js or is deployed to npm.
 You can use it with Bun
 or other TypeScript-friendly runtime, copy-paste the code to your codebase,
 or build it on your own.

-# Agents
+---

 If you are an AI agent, please read `AGENTS.md` for instructions.
+If you are human being, please remember to be kind to others and yourself.